Creating an Analytic Rubric

 - Link the Rubric to an Assessment Dropbox

-1. Click Rubrics from the Assessments menu to access the rubrics tool to get started.
+1. Select Rubrics from the Assessments menu to access the rubrics tool.

 1. Click New Rubric to create a new rubric.

-2. Click on the drop-down menu under Rubric Status.
+2. Click on the drop-down menu under Status.

-3. Select a Rubric status, draft, published or archived.
+3. Select a Rubric status published, archived or draft.
 It is recommended that you keep it as a draft until you have completed your rubric.

 - Draft: use if you are not ready to link your rubric with an assessment tool.

-- Published: use if you are ready to start evaluating using your rubric.
+- Published: use if you are ready to link it to a dropbox and start evaluating.

 - Archived: hides your rubric from being found in the search results and is not available to link with assessment tools.